john-light/validity-rollups/validity_rollups_on_bitcoin.md

 ### 6.6 Novel cryptography

-The novelty or Lindy factor of the cryptography used in validity proofs depends on what kind of validity proof is being referred to.
+The novelty or "Lindy" factor of the cryptography used in validity proofs depends on what kind of validity proof is being referred to.[112]
 STARK-based validity proofs rely on the oldest cryptographic primitives and have the weakest security assumptions of the various validity proof systems.
-SNARK-based validity proofs rely on newer cryptographic primitives such as elliptic curves (as in bitcoin) and have stronger security assumptions.[112]
+SNARK-based validity proofs rely on newer cryptographic primitives such as elliptic curves (as in bitcoin) and have stronger security assumptions.[113]

 **Figure 9.
 The Cryptographic Proof Family Trees - Age and cryptographic assumptions**